 When you go out in public, keep away from others who are sick, limit close contact and wash your hands often.

-During a COVID-19 outbreak an outbreak in your community, stay home as much as possible
+During a COVID-19 outbreak in your community, stay home as much as possible

 What People at Higher Risk can do to Prepare